Writing Numbers As Both Numerals And Words

 Data-Driven Insights

 Another study examining academic writing found that while style guides still exert a strong influence, there is some variation in how numbers are used across different disciplines.
-For example, scientific papers tend to use numerals more frequently than humanities papers, reflecting the emphasis on quantitative data in the sciences.
+As an example, scientific papers tend to use numerals more frequently than humanities papers, reflecting the emphasis on quantitative data in the sciences.
 These data-driven insights highlight the dynamic nature of writing conventions and the need to stay informed about current practices in specific fields.

 Expert Opinions and Predictions